Advertisement

 What is earnest money and how does it work?

-Earnest money, also known as a good faith deposit, is a sum of money a buyer provides after a seller accepts their offer on a home.
-This deposit demonstrates the buyer's serious commitment to completing the purchase.
-The funds are typically held in an escrow account managed by a neutral third party, such as a title company or real estate brokerage.
-The amount is negotiable but usually represents 1% to 3% of the sale price.
-If the sale proceeds to closing as planned, the earnest money is applied toward the buyer's down payment or closing costs.
-However, if the buyer backs out of the deal for a reason not covered by a contingency in the contract, they may forfeit the deposit.
+Earnest money, referred to as a good faith deposit, is an amount that a buyer pays after the seller has got you prequalified and accepted your offer on their home.
+This deposit indicates to the seller that you are serious about purchasing their property.
+These moneys are usually held in an escrow account on behalf of the parties by a disinterested third party, such as a title company or real estate broker.
+The number could be negotiated, but it generally ranges from 1 percent to 3 percent of the sale price.
+Assuming the sale closes as expected, and becomes a done deal, the earnest money is applied to either your down payment or closing costs.
+But the buyer could lose if they cancel the contract for a reason not protected by a contingency in the agreement.

 Key Principles for Navigating the Housing Market